The Coming of the Ship

-The owl whose night-bound eyes are blind unto the day cannot unveil
+The owl whose night-bound eyes are blind unto the day cannot unveil the mystery of light.

 If you would indeed behold the spirit of death, open your heart wide unto the body of life.

 For life and death are one, even as the river and the sea are one.